Consumer Credit Reporting Agencies

 Overview of Consumer Credit Reporting Agencies

 Consumer credit reporting agencies are entities that collect and disseminate information about consumers to be used for credit evaluation and certain other purposes.
 Credit bureaus hold a consumer’s credit report in their databases.
-Consumer credit reporting agencies have a number of responsibilities under the Fair Credit Reporting Act (FCRA), including the following:
+Consumer credit reporting agencies have several responsibilities under the Fair Credit Reporting Act (FCRA), including the following:

 • Provide a consumer with the personal information contained in the agency’s files